 This is a "projection" of the variable and constraint vectors, rather than something like a vertex elimination.
 For the puropse of this method, there is no need to distinguish between variables and constraints.
 However, we provide the "constraints" argument so a call signature similar to other methods in this class is still valid.
-Parameters property row_block_map subgraph(variables, constraints)

-- nodes (list) VarData or ConData objects whose columns or rows will be removed from the incidence matrix. - constraints (list) VarData or ConData objects whose columns or rows will be removed from the incidence matrix.
+- variables (list) VarData objects whose nodes will be removed from the incidence graph - constraints (list) ConData objects whose nodes will be removed from the incidence graph - note:: (...)
+Deprecation in Pyomo v6.7.2.dev0